RANKED ONE OF THE TOP 10 2-YEAR COLLEGES IN NATION

-South Dakota’s Lake Area Technical Institute Named One of Ten Community College Finalists Nationwide for First-Ever $1 Million Aspen Prize Fund
+South Dakota’s Lake Area Technical College Named One of Ten Community College Finalists Nationwide for First-Ever $1 Million Aspen Prize Fund

-Top College and Runners-up to be Announced in December; Lake Area Technical Institute Honored for its Focus on Excellence as Defined by Learning, Completion, Equity, and Labor Market Outcomes
+Top College and Runners-up to be Announced in December; Lake Area Technical College Honored for its Focus on Excellence as Defined by Learning, Completion, Equity, and Labor Market Outcomes

-Washington, D.C., September 13, 2011 – South Dakota’s Lake Area Technical Institute was named today as one of the ten finalist community colleges by the Aspen Institute’s Community College Excellence Program.
-Lake Area Technical Institute now enters the last stage of the competition for the $1 million prize fund that will be awarded in December in Washington, D.C. to the first-ever national winner and up to three runners-up.
+Washington, D.C., September 13, 2011 – South Dakota’s Lake Area Technical College was named today as one of the ten finalist community colleges by the Aspen College’s Community College Excellence Program.
+Lake Area Technical College now enters the last stage of the competition for the $1 million prize fund that will be awarded in December in Washington, D.C. to the first-ever national winner and up to three runners-up.

 This is the first national recognition of extraordinary accomplishments at individual community colleges, and follows on the April project launch and previous White House Community College Summit that attracted participation and endorsement from President Obama, as well as luminaries in American education, labor, business and civil society.

-“Lake Area Technical Institute has one of the best graduation rates in America,” said Josh Wyner, executive director of the Aspen Institute’s College Excellence Program.
+“Lake Area Technical College has one of the best graduation rates in America,” said Josh Wyner, executive director of the Aspen College’s College Excellence Program.
 “LATI deserves credit for helping so many of its students complete degrees that employers value.
 We are very impressed with this small, highly-effective college.”

 LATI stands out among community colleges, in part, for connecting its graduates to jobs.
 In fact, 98% of its graduates secure jobs or pursue further education.
 That achievement is reflected in the strong partnerships the college has with South Dakota employers.
 The college is an important gateway to economic stability for its students and the State of South Dakota, serving large numbers of veterans and those receiving federal Pell Grants.